bclynch/pomb-old/README.md

 - Better error handling
 - Mobile friendly fine tooth comb!
 - Other hosting options would likely be cheaper than Heroku.
+- Ultimately going to need to implement better caching server side.
+For example don't want to be making calls to Flickr from every client side location.
+Should be hitting an endpoint on the server.
+Check a cache to see if photos exist for a place.
+If so return it, if not fetch it.
+Could do the same for google results and rest countries end points.
     - https://aws.amazon.com/blogs/aws/amazon-lightsail-the-power-of-aws-the-simplicity-of-a-vps/
     - https://www.digitalocean.com/pricing/